Disclosing personal information out of Australia

 Relation to the individual

 The function must relate to the individual the information is about.
-It is not sufficient that information about a group of individuals is transferred overseas to allow an agency to perform a function in relation to only some members of the group.
-Each and every individual whose information is to be transferred must fall within the function, even if transferring only some of the group’s information would make the task significantly more onerous or even impossible.
+It is not sufficient that information about a group of individuals is disclosed overseas to allow an agency to perform a function in relation to only some members of the group.
+Each and every individual whose information is to be disclosed must fall within the function, even if disclosing only some of the group’s information would make the task significantly more onerous or even impossible.

 Example

-Agency D wants to transfer the information of all of their officers, even the ones who do not qualify for life insurance, because it will be easier.
+Agency D wants to disclose the information of all of their officers, even the ones who do not qualify for life insurance, because it will be easier.

-Under this section, only the information of the officers who actually qualify for the insurance can be transferred, because the function relates only to those officers.
+Under this section, only the information of the officers who actually qualify for the insurance can be disclosed, because the function relates only to those officers.

-In order to satisfy this section, the transfer must be for the benefit of the actual individual that the information is about.
-The transfer may occur without the agreement of the individual, but only where:
+In order to satisfy this section, the disclosure must be for the benefit of the actual individual that the information is about.
+The disclosure may occur without the agreement of the individual, but only where:

 • it is not practicable to seek it, and